Hashkafa: Hasidic Judaism

-Hasidism was founded in 18th-century Western Ukraine during the 18th century by Rabbi Israel Ben Eliezer, known as the Baal Shem Tov, and spread rapidly throughout Eastern Europe.
+Hasidism was founded in Western Ukraine during the 18th century by Rabbi Israel Ben Eliezer, known as the Baal Shem Tov, and spread rapidly throughout Eastern Europe.
 It arose as a spiritual revival movement, emphasizing the importance of joy and happiness at worship and religious life, and the need to cleave and be one with God at all times.
 See Hasidic Judaism § Distinctions and Hasidic philosophy.

 Specific topics

 Secular knowledge

 Judaism values secular knowledge and non-Jews who study it.
 The Talmud, in Brachot 58a, says that one who sees a non-Jewish scholar should make this blessing: "Blessed be He who gave His wisdom to flesh and blood."

 However, the extent to which a Jew should immerse himself in secular knowledge is contentious.
 Some argue that the pursuit of secular knowledge complements and refines the understanding of Jewish religious knowledge.
 This is a fundamental principle of Torah Umadda, an idea closely associated with Yeshiva University.
 Others view secular knowledge as a worthwhile endeavor as long as it serves a practical end, such as learning biology to become a physician.

 Yet others vehemently oppose pursuing secular knowledge, as they believe it is not valuable enough.
 Some even believe that secular knowledge is dangerous because it contains ideas that are antithetical to the Torah and can cause people to stray from their religious life.
 Evolution is one popular example.